mapmint/mapmint/README.md

 <h3>Main software components</h3>

-MapMint is using numerous OSGeo softwares and bring them all together in a complete Web-GIS platform by using the WPS to make them understandable and usable to and from each other.
+MapMint is using numerous OSGeo softwares and bring them all together in a comprehensive Web-GIS platform by using the WPS to make them accessible and usable to and from each other.

  Software |	Usage